-Status Credits to be con npleted Per c redit hour Total Estimated Tuition for the Program Full Time 1 54 ; \$480 \$25,920.00 Textbooks 2 t I the time needed to If you wish to perma complete you anently own y n ECPI Unive ooks and electronic textbooks for are courses is provided at no cost.
-Your textbooks, you may arsity's bookstore, or any other Technology Fee 3 ١ with damage insura nce, learning e of mobile computing devices platforms, technology support, necessary to complete courses.

-OTHER FEES (Master of Science in Nursing program)

-Application Fee \$50 non-refundable, one-time charge Transcript Fee, per copy \$5 normal processing/ \$6 Parchment, shipping varies/ \$10 expedited Certification Fee \$15 per certification (limit two) Credit Reinstatement Fee \$166.67 / credit Preparatory / Foundational Course(s) \$250 per credit, after review by Graduate Admissions.
-A student may be required to take one or more foundational courses.
-Master's Preparatory Course(s) Technology Fee \$450 per semester, billed at the Undergraduate Technology Fee rate course textbooks.
-A STUDENT MAY OPT OUT AND ACQUIRE TEXTBOOKS ON THEIR OWN.
-If you prefer to own your textbook, they are available for purchase from the ECPI University bookstore, or other retailers.
-Federal regulations require that you be allowed to acquire books and supplies from other sources.
-Please notify the financial assistance department if you wish to acquire your own textbooks, and your account will be credited \$50/semester.
-You will be responsible for obtaining all required textbooks.
+Status Credits to be completed Per credit hour Total Estimated Tuition for the Program Full Time 1 54 \$480 \$25,920.00 Textbooks 2 the time If you w purchas e needed to complete yo ish to permanently own books and electronic textbooks for ur courses is provided at no cost. your textbooks, you may ersity's bookstore, or any other Technology Fee 3 with dat \$285 per semester.
+Includes use of mobile computing devices with damage insurance, learning platforms, technology support, and other technology equipment necessary to complete courses.
+OTHER FEES (Master of Science in Nursing program) Application Fee \$50 non-refundable , one-time charge Transcript Fee, per cop у \$5 normal processir varies/ \$10 expedite ng/ \$6 Parchment, shipping ed Certification Fee \$15 per certification (limit two) Credit Reinstatement F ee \$166.67 / credit Preparatory / Foundatio onal Course(s) - er review by Graduate ent may be required to take one al courses.
+Master's Preparatory C ourse(s) Technology Fee \$450 per semester, Technology Fee rate billed at the Undergraduate